10 Things to Know About Being a Sponsoradmin2023-06-26T15:20:52-04:00

-1. As a sponsor you must agree to a financial undertaking.
-This means that you will become financial responsible for the sponsored person for a pre-set amount of time.
-For a dependent child it is 10 years or when they turn 25, whatever happens first.
-For a spouse or partner, this financial undertaking is for 3 years.
+As a sponsor, you must agree to a financial undertaking.
+This means that you will become financially responsible for the sponsored person for a pre-set amount of time.
+For a dependent child, it is ten years or when they turn 25, whatever happens first.
+For a spouse or partner, this financial undertaking is for three years.

-2. The financial undertaking that you must agree to is for the duration of time and not contingent on whether or not you actually remain with your spouse or partner.
+The financial undertaking that you must agree to is for the duration of time and not contingent on whether or not you actually remain with your spouse or partner.
 This means that once you have sponsored your spouse or partner and they have arrived in Canada, even if you decide to separate, you will still be required to be financially responsible for this person.
-For example, you are separated from your sponsored spouse after 2 years of living together and your spouse obtains social assistance.
-You will be responsible to repay these funds to the Government.
+For example, you are separated from your sponsored spouse after two years of living together, and your spouse obtains social assistance.
+You will be responsible for repaying these funds to the Government.

-8. If you are sponsoring your common law partner, you will also need to demonstrate that you are not only in a genuine relationship but that you have cohabitated for at least one year.
+If you are sponsoring your common-law partner, you will also need to demonstrate that you are not only in a genuine relationship but that you have cohabitated for at least one year.
 You can do this by submitting certain kinds of joint documentation.

-10. If you are sponsoring your parent, this category is promised to reopen in January of 2014.
-There have been proposed changes to the previous requirements, such as now needing to meet a low income cut off.
-This is determined based on the size of your current family, plus the sponsored applicants versus what your household income is.
+If you are sponsoring your parent, this category is promised to reopen in January 2014.
+There have been proposed changes to the previous requirements, such as now needing to meet a low-income cut-off.
+This is determined based on the size of your current family, plus the sponsored applicants versus your household income.
 Depending on the size of all those considered, you will need to have a household income of a certain amount in order to qualify.